kairosity/mp2-tunnel-focus/README.md

 - The page elements have been grouped together in logical segments and the most important element (the task list) takes centre stage with the charts below it and the timers open on top of it.

-- Visually the colours and bright, but clean and I have limited the features to those necessary to achieve a timed task list.
+- Visually the colours are bright but clean and I have limited the features to those necessary to achieve a timed task list.
 Keeping it simple decreases the cognitive load on the user and increases UX.

 - Thankfully font awesome includes some brilliant icons that enabled me to represent the various features using strong metaphorical concepts further simplifying and enhancing user decision-making and understanding.